michalhercik/RecSIS/docs/how-to-extend.md

 ## Add a filter

 Let's say we have in Meilisearch index *teachers*.
 The index contains documents with fields *firstName*, *lastName* and *department*.
 We would like to add a filter for *department* field which can have values *A*,*B* or *C*.
 The mapping of A,B,C letters to departments go like this A->KSI, B->UFAL, C->KAM.
 To do that, we need add a new filter, filter category and filter values to the database.
-This can be done by modifing ELT transformation responsible for creating filters (`initFilterTables`) or simply executing the following SQL queries in the database but the changes will not survive next ELT run:
+This can be done by modifying ELT transformation responsible for creating filters (`initFilterTables`) or simply executing the following SQL queries in the database but the changes will not survive next ELT run:

 ```sql
 INSERT INTO filters(id) VALUES ('teachers');